Precious Metals: Platinum (Pt), Gold (Au), Silver (Ag)

 Whether it's a wedding band or just a new addition to your jewelry collection, precious metal inlay will add a unique touch of color to the solid look of titanium or tungsten carbide, transforming bold, hard metal ring into a fashion statement.

-Titanium Rings with White Gold, Platinum and Silver inlays
+White Gold, Platinum and Silver inlays

 Yellow and Rose gold inlays